Broosky/Gatherers-Legacy/README.md

 # 💡 **Gatherers-Legacy**

-This project, started and largely completed during my reading week near the end of 2010, was born out of my passion for video games — especially the resource gathering mechanic of *StarCraft*.
+This project, started and largely completed during my school reading week near the end of 2010, was born out of my passion for video games — especially the resource gathering mechanic of *StarCraft*.
 So, I built my own version of it.

 Initially created using [Dev-C++](https://www.bloodshed.net/) with the MinGW compiler, I've since ported it to run with VS Code and the C/C++ extensions.
 It still runs smoothly, even on modern versions of Windows and Ubuntu (Wine).